tylerhardy/macos_provision/README.md

     1. Move to Ansible Roles for Modularity
     2. Travis CI Integration for Syntax and Script Check
+    3. Add Tags to Ansible Playbooks and Roles

 ### Out of Scope for this Script